-While there are many treatments available for sciatica, studies show that chiropractic treatment can effectively manage symptoms and address the underlying causes of sciatica.
+While there are many treatments available, studies show that chiropractic treatment can effectively manage symptoms and address the underlying causes.
 One clinical trial showed a 72% success rate in the chiropractic treatment of sciatica.
 Chiropractic treatments use many of the same principles as PT and OT: manual techniques, stretching, and strengthening.
-Let’s take a look into these sciatica treatments with examples for your clients.
+Let’s take a look into these treatments with examples for your clients.

 After more than a year of the COVID-19 pandemic, many of us are adjusting to more sedentary lifestyles.
 Several have begun working from home or spend more time on their screens.
 Some have had to change their fitness routine.
 Unfortunately, this increase in sedentary lifestyles can also lead to increased sciatica cases.
 In fact, sedentary lifestyles and jobs that involve a lot of sitting are among the most significant risk factors for sciatica pain.

 We are all familiar with the trademark signs and symptoms.
 Burning or shooting pain running from the lower back down through the leg is a classic indicator.
 Pain generally centers on the back of the leg or buttock and only affects one leg.
 Pain levels and type can vary, from a dull ache to a debilitating burning sensation.
 Other symptoms include:

 - Pain that worsens when seated